 - Content creators: Teams to develop contextually relevant creative assets

-Measurement Challenges
+Measurement challenges

-Cookieless environments create specific measurement challenges:
+Cookieless environments create their own measurement problems:

 - Attribution becomes more probabilistic than deterministic